 Sodium is one of two elements in the chemical structure of salt.
 20 mg/L of sodium per litre of water is the maximum recommended amount for those on a low sodium diet.
 The average sodium concentration in Perth districts ranged from 23 mg/L all the way up to 133 mg/L in the 2018-2019 report by Water Corporation.
-That’s more than 6 times the recommended limit!
+That’s more than 6 times the recommended limit in your drinking water!

 While this is clearly a problem for those who must stick to a low sodium diet, Australians overconsume salt and most of this comes from processed food.
 For those in a high sodium water area, your water might play a bigger part than you anticipated.

-If your water quality is a concern to you, contact Metropolitan Plumbing.
-Whether you need a plumber to install a water softener or a filter, we can help improve your water quality.
+While you can’t control the quality of your water supplies, you have some control over the quality of your drinking water.
+No one wants to be drinking bottled water forever, so if water quality is a concern to you, contact Metropolitan Plumbing.
+Whether you need a plumber to install a water softener or a filter, we can help improve your water quality in Western Australia.

 Published: 7 Sep, 2020